Tencent/rapidjson/doc/faq.md

 3. Why do I need to provide the length of string?

-   Since C string is null-terminated, the length of string needed to be computed via `strlen()`, with linear runtime complexity.
-This incurs an unncessary overhead of many operations, if the user alread know the length of string.
+   Since C string is null-terminated, the length of string needs to be computed via `strlen()`, with linear runtime complexity.
+This incurs an unncessary overhead of many operations, if the user already knows the length of string.

    Also, RapidJSON can handle `\u0000` (null character) within a string.
 If a string contains null characters, `strlen()` cannot return the true length of it.
 In such case user must provide the length of string explicitly.

-4. Why do I need to provide allocator in many DOM manipulation API?
+4. Why do I need to provide allocator parameter in many DOM manipulation API?

    Since the APIs are member functions of `Value`, we do not want to save an allocator pointer in every `Value`.

 5. Does it convert between numerical types?

    When using `GetInt()`, `GetUint()`, ... conversion may occur.
 For integer-to-integer conversion, it only convert when it is safe (otherwise it will assert).
-However, when converting a 64-bit siggned/unsigned integer to double, it will convert but be aware that it may lose precision.
+However, when converting a 64-bit signed/unsigned integer to double, it will convert but be aware that it may lose precision.
 A number with fraction, or an integer larger than 64-bit, can only be obtained by `GetDouble()`.

 ## Reader/Writer (SAX)